DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration-revisited/index.md

 ## Improved Build

-### XCode Auto Setup
+We have seen how to fix our drawing and gesture issues, but we haven't talked about smoothing our build workflow.

-If you read the previous blog post, you must already be annoyed with something.
-Each time we make a new build, we have to manually update the visible of our bridging header **and** the target membership of the data folder.
+If you read the previous blog post, you must already be annoyed with something: Each time we make a new build, we have to manually update the visible of our bridging header **and** the target membership of the data folder.

-This is okay if you build twice, but it's absolutely not okay in any real world use case.
+This is okay if you build twice, but it's absolutely not okay in any real world scenario.

 We will fix that by using a `BuildPostprocessor`.
-Let's create a file called `AutoBuilder.cs` into an `Editor` folder:
+Let's create a file called `AutoBuilder.cs`:

 {{< image src="autobuilder-folder.jpg" >}}

-{{< hint info >}}

-You are obviously free to choose the folder structure and naming conventions you prefer!

-{{< /hint >}}

 {{< expand AutoBuilder.cs >}}